The QED four -- photon amplitudes off-shell: part 1: Phenomenological uses of the QED four-photon amplitude

 Photon splitting can occur as well in a magnetic field \cite{Adler1971599} which is very important in astrophysics for the study of neutron stars (see \cite{Hu:2019nyw} and references therein) that exhibit a very intense magnetic field.
 Here, however, the box diagram (right-hand side of Fig. \ref{fig-delbruck}) does not contribute in the constant-field approximation because of the peculiar collinear kinematics of this process \cite{Adler1971599}.
 For photon splitting and merging in inhomogeneous fields, see \cite{Gies:2014jia,Gies:2016czm}.

 The fully off-shell LBL box contributes to the anomalous magnetic moment also through diagrams with one leg connecting to the magnetic field, and in this case already starting from three loops, see the left-hand side of Fig. \ref{fig-g23loop}.
 The diagram shown and the two similar ones arising from the other orderings have been calculated analytically by S. Laporta and E. Remiddi \cite{Laporta:1993pa}, however through extremely lengthy calculations.
 A major motivation of the present work is that the worldline formalism makes it quite easy to integrate out the low-energy photon leg connecting to the external field.
 This ought to lead to substantive simplifications in this type of calculations.
+Similarly, the four-loop contributions to $g-2$ shown on the right-hand side of Fig. \ref{fig-g23loop} have been computed through a heroic effort \cite{Laporta:2017okg,Aoyama:2019ryr} but the available methods are insensitive to the fact that diagrams that differ only in the ordering of the photons of the light-by-light subdiagram are related by gauge invariance.